 - Washroom attendants to disinfect faucets, toilet handles, seats between uses.

 - Signs to be posted in washrooms about hand washing procedure / best practices.

-- Air flow to be managed by trustees.
+- Trustees will manage air flow.
 Only one door on each side (front and back) will be open to minimize flies and help regulate temperature.
 One will be open during entrance time, then closed.
 Another will be open for exit time, then closed.

-- Closely worn mics will not be shared or will be disinfected between uses.
+- Lapel mics will not be shared or will be disinfected between uses.

 - You have a fever, difficulty breathing, chills, cough, sore throat, runny nose, abnormal fatigue or if you have been around someone with these symptoms.

 - Your immune system is compromised, or you are dealing with other health conditions